Another month of solid US hiring suggests more big Fed hikes

 Friday’s government report showed that hiring fell from 315,000 in August to the weakest monthly gain since April 2021.
 The unemployment rate fell from 3.7% to 3.5%, matching a half-century low.

-The Fed is hoping that slower job growth would mean less pressure on employers to raise pay and pass those costs on to their customers through price increases — a recipe for high inflation.
-But September’s pace of hiring was likely too robust to satisfy the central bank’s inflation fighters.
+The Fed is hoping that a slower pace of hiring would eventually mean less pressure on employers to raise pay and pass those costs on to their customers through price increases — a recipe for high inflation.
+But September’s job growth was likely too robust to satisfy the central bank’s inflation fighters.

 The jobs report “was still likely too strong to allow (Fed) policymakers much breathing room,” said Matt Peron, director of research at Janus Henderson Investors.

-Likewise, Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said she didn’t expect September’s softer jobs and wage numbers to stop the Fed from raising its benchmark short-term rate in November by an unusually large three-quarters of a point for a fourth consecutive time — and by an additional half-point in December.
+Likewise, Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said she didn’t think September’s softer jobs and wage numbers would stop the Fed from raising its benchmark short-term rate in November by an unusually large three-quarters of a point for a fourth consecutive time — and by an additional half-point in December.

+On Wall Street, stocks tumbled Friday morning — a sign that investors foresee more aggressive Fed rate hikes ahead.
+The S&P 500 index sank 1.9% in early trading.
+And the yield on the 2-year Treasury note, which tends to track expectations for Fed actions, rose to 4.31% from 4.26% late Thursday.

 In its epic battle to rein in inflation, the Fed has raised its benchmark interest rate five times this year.
 It is aiming to slow economic growth enough to reduce annual price increases back toward its 2% target.